 - Changes in appetite and nutrition intake

 - Slowed intestinal absorption

 At the same time, it’s also important to avoid chronic hyperglycemia (high-blood sugar), which increases the risk of dehydration, electrolyte disturbances, urinary incontinence, dizziness, and falls.

 The goals for diabetes management differs depending on the care setting and clinical circumstances, and should be based on an individual’s overall health status, his or her preferences and values, life expectancy, and anticipated clinical benefit.

-For example, blood glucose goals are generally higher for younger, healthier older adults than for older adults with multiple commodities, cognitive impairment, or who are at end-of-life.
+For example, blood glucose goals are generally more strict for younger, healthier older adults than for older adults with multiple commodities, cognitive impairment, or who are at end-of-life.